 Solar energy is captured and converted into various forms of energy in two main ways: directly to electricity using photovoltaic cells and indirectly using solar thermal conversion technologies.
-Solar thermal technologies use the energy of the sun to heat a fluid which can then be used to make hot water, heat a building or drive an electricity generator.
-The two solar energy conversion methods and their associated technologies are presented in this report, starting with solar thermal conversion in this section followed by photovoltaic cells in the section that follows (Section 6).
+Solar thermal technologies use the energy from the sun to heat a fluid which can then be used to make hot water, heat a building or drive an electricity generator.
+The two solar energy conversion methods and their associated technologies are presented in this report, starting with solar thermal conversion in this section followed by photovoltaic cells in the Section 6.